egraphs-good/egglog/README.md

 (extract (Fib 1))
 ```

-If you define a `:merge` expression, you can update specific values, and the function relation will be updated using the merge expression:
+If you define a `:merge` expression, you can update specific values in the function, and the function relation will be updated using the merge expression:

 ```
 (function KeepMax (i64) i64 :merge (max new old)); when updated, keep the biggest value